 - A clear understanding of how your payment is applied

 - Additional funds to apply to the principal or to make a principal-only payment (optional)

 - Confirmation that your payment was received (optional)

 These ingredients can be found when you log in to your Chrysler Capital MyAccount.

 Now for the prep work.
 Ideally, a plan for paying off your vehicle, particularly a plan for paying it off early, starts before you ever even sign the contract.

 Something my dad told me once that has always stuck with me was, “Linda, you can always pay a little bit more than your monthly payment and that’s okay.
 But you can’t pay less.”

 Ever since then, before I start car shopping I calculate my budget, create a target payment and then work to structure my payment at, or below, my target payment.
 If that means stretching my payments out to 72 months versus 60 months, that’s what I’ll do.

 Because I can always add an extra $10, $20 or more to my payment when I can afford to do so.
 But if I have a month where something unexpected arises and my budget is stretched thin, I’m going to be glad I’m only obligated to make the lower payment.

 Understanding how your payment is applied each month is an important ingredient.
 How much goes toward interest and how much is applied to your principal?
 Is any overage received by the finance company during a payment period automatically applied to the principal?
-(If any of this sounds unfamiliar, Understanding Simple Interest Loans, on our first-time buyer page, is a short video that outlines how your contract works.)
+(If any of this sounds unfamiliar, our Understanding Simple Interest Loans video on the Customer Center page will outline how your contract works.)